FC Sion: Transfer ban saga

 On 31 October 2011, Sion sent a complaint to the European Commission.
 FIFA also won the legal battle in civil court in November.
 Previously, the civil court of Martigny and Saint-Maurice (both of the city of Valais) ordered FIFA to confirm the signing of those six players on 3 August, a consequence of lawsuit brought out by the players.
 On 16 November, FIFA and the SFL appeal was upheld in the Valais canton court.

 On 15 December, the CAS upheld the complaints by UEFA, affirming its right to discipline Sion according to previous agreements.
 The CAS also lifted the provisional measures ordered by the Tribunal Cantonal of Vaud (Cour civile) on 5 October 2011.
 After the ruling, FIFA threatened to suspend Swiss national and club teams from international competition if Sion were not appropriately penalized for its ostensible rules violations.
 In late December 2011, the Swiss Football Association complied with FIFA's demands and penalized Sion 36 standings points (based on how many matches ineligible players were involved), moving the club to last place in the league standings and putting the club at risk of relegation if the ruling stood.

 Sion finished the 2011–12 season in ninth place, which qualified them to the relegation matches against Aarau, whom they defeated 2–1 on aggregate to stay in the Swiss Super League.
 Without suffering their 36-point deduction Sion would have finished in the third place, which would have qualified them into the 2012–13 UEFA Europa League.
 Prior to the start of the 2012–13 season, they made a major coup by signing Gennaro Gattuso and Kyle Lafferty, both via free transfers.
 However, the club had a disappointing season which saw them change coaches three times before settling on Gattuso to finish the season, ending in third place.

+Sion finished the 2014–15 season in second place as runner-up, which qualified to the UEFA Europa League Group Stage for the first time in history from next season.
+In 2015–16, Sion reached to Round of 32 Europa League until Eliminated by S.C.
+Braga with aggregate 3–4.

+Suffering relegation and return to top tier

+In 2022–23, Sion suffered relegation to the Challenge League after a loss on aggregate by Stade Lausanne Ouchy 2–6 and ended a top flight spell after 17 years.
+The following season, Sion secured promotion to the Super League after defeating FC Schaffhausen 3–0 on 20 May 2024 as champions of the Challenge League for the first time in their history in a rare appearance outside the top tier and return to the top tier after a year absence.